Colorado Supreme Court

 EJF recommends Do Not Retain

 Elected chief justice in September 2020 by other justices.
-Effective in January 2021.
+Effective in January 2021 and term ended in July 2024.

 Judicial Discipline Commission reported that the Supreme Court, and Judge Boatright in particular, lied, misled, misinformed public during its investigation of judicial misconduct that began under Judge Coats.